tencentyun/intlcloud-documents/yehe_doc/企业应用/SSL 证书/证书管理/SSL 证书重颁发指引_intl_en.md

   - **Selecting an algorithm**: Select the encryption algorithm for the certificate to be reissued.
   - **Key length**: Select the key length for the certificate to be reissued.
   - **Private key password**: To ensure the security of your private key, **password recovery is NOT supported**, so keep the password in mind.

+<b>Note：</b>
->?If you need to deploy Tencent Cloud services such as CLB and CDN, don′t enter the private key password.
+If you need to deploy Tencent Cloud services such as CLB and CDN, don′t enter the private key password.

   - **Reissue reason**: Enter the reissue reason in brief.
 2. In the pop-up window, click **Confirm**.